 As you add references to your library, you are able to view, preview and change your styles to accord to referencing conventions.

-There are two ways to change the referencing style in EndNote: by using the drop down menu in the toolbar, or by using the Edit menu.
+There are two ways to change the referencing style in EndNote: by using the drop down menu in the Preview Panel, or by using the Tools menu.

 There are two ways to create a bibliography of your selected references as a text file: